jamiedidthis/quartz/content/books/Seven Surrenders.md

 Per [[Ada Palmer]], her favorite name and the closest thing to a true name:

 > I tend to cycle around and use whatever name the other characters I'm thinking about or talking about at the time would use for Him.
-My favorites, and the closest thing to a true name, are the kinds of things Mycroft starts calling him in/after the chapter in [[Perhaps the Stars]] called “An Alphabet for Strangers.” https://www.goodreads.com/questions/2244033-by-which-of-his-names-would-you-address
+My favorites, and the closest thing to a true name, are the kinds of things Mycroft starts calling him in/after the chapter in [[books/perhaps the stars]] called “An Alphabet for Strangers.” https://www.goodreads.com/questions/2244033-by-which-of-his-names-would-you-address

 See also “the thousand names of Gaia.”